The Department of Foreign Affairs and Trade does not issue a travel advice for Wallis and Futuna at this time.

 Outbreaks of the mosquito-borne illness dengue fever occur in Wallis and Futuna, especially during the warm wet months of February to May.
 It is strongly recommended you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, losse-fitting, light coloured clothing and ensure your accmodation is mosquito proof.
 For further information on dengue fever see the World Health Organization's factsheet.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
-See the Tsunami Warning Center website and the Tsunami Awareness brochure.
+See the Tsunami Warning Center website.

 Cyclone season is between November to April when flooding, landslides and disruptions to services can occur.
 However, tropical storms and cyclones may occur in other months.
 The direction and strength of tropical cyclones can change with little warning.
 Australians should monitor the storm information available from the World Meteorological Organisation Severe Weather Information Centre, the USA National Weather Service Forecast Office (American Samoa) and the the Fiji Meteorological Service.